Edward McMillan-Scott

+In 1992, McMillan-Scott founded the EU's Instrument for Human Rights and Democracy (EIDHR) - now the EU's Global Europe Human Rights & Democracy Programme, which remain's the world's largest dedicated programme with an annual budget of Euro 1.5 billion.

 In March 2010, he joined the Liberal Democrats with whom he had usually worked closely on democracy and human rights issues.
 In May 2010 he became a member of the Group of the Alliance of Liberals and Democrats for Europe (ALDE) in the European Parliament.
 He then sat as ALDE Vice-President of the European Parliament.
 In January 2012, he was re-elected as vice-president for the fourth time.
 He once again received the portfolio for Democracy and Human Rights as well as additionally gaining the Sakharov Prize Network, which underpins the parliament's annual prize for freedom of expression and responsibility for transatlantic relations.

+Since 2017 McMillan-Scott has coordinated a forum of operational pro-European organisations known as Where Next for Brexit? now renamed PRO EU FORUM UK.
+This was the stakeholder forum for the Grassroots Coordinating Group set up by former MPs Chuka Umunna and Anna Soubry to argue for a second referendum on Brexit and is closely linked to the European Movement.
+McMillan-Scott and colleagues raised over £2 million for the People's Vote campaign, launched in April 2018 to campaign for a second referendum on Brexit.

 Early life

 McMillan-Scott was born 15 August 1949 in Cambridge, England, one of seven children of the late Walter, an architect, and the late Elisabeth McMillan-Scott, née Hudson.
 He was educated privately by Dominican friars.
 He worked across the continent, the USSR and Africa as a tour director for a US company for several years.
 He speaks French, Italian, some German and Spanish.
 From 1973 he worked in public affairs and in 1982 set up his own Whitehall consultancy.
 His clients included the Falkland Islands Government.
 He became a member of the Conservative Party in 1967 and joined the European Movement in 1973.
 He was one of the joint regional coordinators for the Yes to Europe campaign in the 1975 referendum on EC membership.